![CDATA[ [if IE 9] ]]>

 The Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program that provides assistance to eligible low-income households with the goal of managing and meeting their energy costs and immediate home heating and/or cooling needs.

 Learn more about LIHEAP

-The new federal Low Income Household Water Assistance Program (LIHWAP) will provide financial assistance to low-income Californians to help manage their residential water utility costs.
-Established by Congress in December 2020, this federally funded program offers qualified households a one-time payment to help pay bills for residential water or wastewater services.
+The Low Income Household Water Assistance Program (LIHWAP) provides financial assistance to low-income Californians to help manage their residential water utility costs.
+This federally funded program offers qualified households a one-time payment to help pay bills for residential water or wastewater services.